loumilu/beautiful-jekyll/_posts/2024-04-19-do-not-become-lobotomized.md

 Programming is problem solving at its core, programming teaches you HOW to think, how can you learn to think and design applications when someone else is doing it for you?
 I had the courtesy of seeing firsthand how much I was "learning" from AI.
 I was caught up in a pretty awkward situation:

-I was in the middle of getting my hands wet with programming when the first iteration of ChatGPT released.
+I was in the middle of getting my feet wet with programming when the first iteration of ChatGPT released.
 I had a bit of knowledge and concepts under my belt, enough to prompt the chatbot for Python code, which came out looking like spaghetti but I didn't know or care about that at the time and was just happy the chatbot was outputting useful stuff.
 Nothing changed until over the course of a few months later when I noticed I was more irritable and "fuck this shit" oriented, I couldn't think of solutions to programming problems I had and my cognitive battery drained quickly and I couldn't sustain a mode of focused thinking as long as I used to.

 The way I used to use ChatGPT was as follows: